brownieboy/react-bootstrap-slider/README.md

 ## Update History
+Version 2.1.0: 30 Sep 2017
+* Updated for React 16 (Fiber).
+* Updated dev dependcies to latest versions too.
+* Removed React and Bootstrap from dependencies list.
+They are now in devDependencies and peerDependencies.

 Version 2.0.1: 19 Aug 2017
 * Module is now destroyed correctly via componentWillUnmount method (thanks to KevBelisle for the PR).